campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-09-28-14-00-36
+- Updated functions-helpers.php colValueType() to now return the DBS_DATATYPESIMPLE instead of DBS_DATATYPE.

 2025-09-28-12-00-45
 - Removed module->$this->tableSelectAsAppend() from the List Query becuase AS columns cannot be queried.